NexusPIPE/blog/blog/2023-07-21-understanding-ddos-attacks.md

 Application Layer Attacks, or Layer 7 attacks, target the top layer of the OSI model, where common internet requests such as HTTP and DNS occur.
 These subtle attacks mimic normal user behaviour and focus on specific applications, like a web server such as Apache.

 ### Multi-Vector Attacks
 Multi-vector attacks combine different types of attacks simultaneously, making them more complicated and harder to mitigate.
 An attacker might use a volume-based attack in conjunction with an application layer attack to maximise disruption to a business or organisation.
+Multi-vector attacks put a lot of load on system administrators as they must manage all layers to ensure stability is kept.

 ## What drives attackers to launch DDoS attacks